mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 _The mediator was shutting me up, as expected.
 But I was too far from Melna to get her help._

 "Please, allow hae to speak" A familiar voice boomed through the microphone.
-It was Mel but I had never heard her voice so loudly before.
+It was Melna but I had never heard her voice so loudly before.

 "On what grounds?!"
 The mediator challenged her.